-We are looking for Board Members for our own Advisory Board and Board of Directors.
+We’re looking for members for our own Advisory Board and Board of Directors.

-- Watch our website to help network our growing, global community.
+- Watch our website and social communities for updates — become part of our growing, global community.

 The Genesis of Sit At The Table